-- You should avoid large gatherings and political rallies as they may turn violent.
+- Public demonstrations are common in Senegal.
+You should avoid large gatherings and political rallies as they may turn violent.
 Likely places for demonstrations, including government buildings and other public areas, should be avoided.

 - Australia does not have an Embassy or Consulate in Senegal.
-The Canadian Embassy in Dakar provides consular assistance to Australians in Senegal (except the issue of passports).
+The Canadian Embassy located in Dakar provides consular assistance to Australians in Senegal.
+This service includes the issuance of Provisional Travel Documents.
 The Australian High Commission in Accra, Ghana can also assist Australians.

 - Be a smart traveller.
 Before heading overseas: